khvorov45/cambodia/data-raw/problems.md

 - Cases 7, 82, 98, 143, 213 and 222 change gender

+- A number of cases are under 18 (as low as 1) in 2017 and only in 2017.
+Don't know if this is how it's meant to be.

 # Serology 2018

 - Case 96 changes age from 37 to 39